Chymyst/chymyst-core/docs/chymyst05.md

 When this is run, the reactions will cycle through the four molecules `a`, `b`, `c`, `d` while incrementing the value each time, until the value 100 is reached.

-Now, suppose we need to write a join definition where we have `n` molecules and `n` reactions, instead of just four.
+Now, suppose we need to write a reaction site where we have `n` molecules and `n` reactions, instead of just four.
 Suppose that `n` is a runtime parameter.
 Since reactions and molecule injectors are local values, we can simply create them and store in a data structure: